tchibatron/dbeaver/Application-Window-Overview.md

 To minimize a view, do one of the following:
 * Click the Minimize button in the upper-right corner of the view.
-* On the Window menu, click **Appearance -> Maximixe Active View or Editor**.
+* On the Window menu, click **Appearance -> Minimize Active View or Editor**.

-To restore a minimized view to its previous position, click the Restore button in the upper-right corner of the view or editor or on its the shortcut in the shortcut bar.
+To restore a minimized view or editor to its previous position, click the Restore button on its the shortcut in the shortcut bar.
 To restore a minimized view or editor to a new position, click the view / editor name button under the restore button.